linode/docs/docs/guides/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-7/index.md

 ![LAMP on CentOS 7](lamp-on-centos-7-title-graphic.jpg "LAMP on CentOS 7")

 A *LAMP stack* is a particular bundle of software packages commonly used for hosting web content.
-The bundle consists of Linux, Apache, MariaDB, and PHP.
+The bundle consists of Linux, Apache, MariaDB, and PHP (LAMP).
 This guide shows you how to install a LAMP stack on a CentOS 7 Linode.

 ## Before You Begin